TalKlainman/OnlineCodingApp/README.md

 ##Features

-Live code updates – Changes made by any participant are synchronized across all users in the session.
+– Changes made by any participant are synchronized across all users in the session.
-Hints system – The mentor can send hints in real-time, which instantly appear on the student's screen to assist in problem-solving.
+– The mentor can send hints in real-time, which instantly appear on the student's screen to assist.
-Real-time collaboration – Users can work on the same code simultaneously using WebSocket (Socket.IO).
+– Users can work on the same code simultaneously using WebSocket (Socket.IO).
-Code correctness validation – The system checks if the student's solution matches the expected output.
+– The system checks if the student's solution matches the expected output.
-User presence tracking – Displays the number of active participants in each coding session.
+– Displays the number of active participants in each coding session.

 ###Tech Stack

-Frontend - React , CodeMirror (Code editor for syntax highlighting) Backend - Node.js & Express (Server-side logic and API handling), MongoDB & Mongoose (Database and schema management) Real-time Communication - Socket.IO (WebSockets for live updates)
+Frontend - React , CodeMirror
+Backend - Node.js ,Express , MongoDB
+Real-time Communication - Socket.IO

 ####Deployment